 But though he successfully pulled it off – for a good while at least – ultimately it would appear he has also failed to make the transition to adulthood for the second time.

-Poor Brian, or Brandon or whatever the hell he’s calling himself these days.
+Poor Brian……….or Brandon………….or whatever the hell he’s calling himself these days.

-It was a glorious effort and in many ways proof that time travel is possible.
-But just like Icarus, he flew too close to the sun.
+It was a glorious effort and in some ways proves that time travel is kinda possible.
+Figuratively at least.

 But just like Icarus…………….he flew too close to the sun.